Subaru-PFS/pfs_utils/README.md

 - Authentication: Passwords are expected to be managed externally by libpq (e.g., via `~/.pgpass`).
 The helpers use `psycopg` through SQLAlchemy and do not embed passwords.

+- Engine caching (singleton per DSN URL): `DB` now caches a SQLAlchemy `Engine` per DSN URL (as built by `DB.url` property).
+Multiple `DB` instances that point to the same DSN URL will share the same underlying connection pool/engine.
+Multiple `DB` instances with the same connection parameters will share a single SQLAlchemy `Engine`.
+If you change the `dsn` (or connection parameters) such that the URL changes, a new one will be created lazily on next use (although the original will still be cached.)

 The two most common operations are `query` (reading) and `insert` (writing).
 By default, `query` returns a pandas `DataFrame`, and `insert` accepts a pandas `DataFrame` for bulk inserts.
 Both also support other convenient options.

 #### Connecting

-You can use the generic `DB` class or the convenience subclasses `OpDB`/`QaDB` that provide default connection settings.
+You can use the `DB` class directly or the convenience subclasses `OpDB`/`QaDB` that provide default connection settings.

 ```python
 from pfs.utils.database.db import DB